 Westchester law requires that home improvement contractors have a county license.
 A list of licensed contractors is maintained by the Department of Consumer Protection.
 The department also has a list of renegade renovators consumers should avoid.
+Check whether your contractor has any outstanding judgments or liens.
 Other licensing laws relate to plumbers and electricians.

 Additionally, if home improvement contractors directly or indirectly arranges or facilitates the financing of your home improvement contract, they must complete a disclosure form to explain their connection to the financing.
 Your consumers' bill of rights clearly outlines this requirement and provides a form for your use.

-Home Improvement Contractors can download and print the home improvement contractor application.
+Home Improvement Contractors can download, utilize the fillable form and print the home improvement contractor application.

 If you have any questions or need help completing the home improvement contractor application, call the office of Consumer Protection at (914) 995-2155.

 Lead Advisory for Home Improvement Contractors, Renovators and Painters